What is the purpose of the "gender" field?

-There are some useful reasons why administrators may want to know an adorer's gender.
+There are some practical reasons why administrators may want to know an adorer's gender.

 Some chapels like to have at least one male adorer at each overnight hour (for extra security).
 Administrators can configure one or more hours on the Schedule page as needing a male adorer.
 Learn how to edit an hour.

-If this is enabled on an hour, then the number of adorers needed for that hour will take into consideration whether or not any of the existing committed adorers for that hour are male.
-Also, the Substitute Finder will account for this when determining which substitutes are eligible to be invited for an hour.
+If an hour needs a male adorer, then the number of its "needed" adorers considers whether the existing committed adorers are male.
+Also, the Substitute Finder accounts for this when determining which substitutes are eligible to be invited for an hour.

-For example, if you want a minimum of 2 adorers for Mondays at 1 AM, and one of those needs to be male, and there are two female adorers signed up for that hour, then the Schedule page will show that hour as "1 needed".
+For example, if you want a minimum of two adorers for Mondays at 1 AM, and one of those needs to be male, and two female adorers are signed up for that hour, then the Schedule page shows that hour as 1 needed.

-Note: Only logged-in adorers can view which hours are in need of male adorers.
+Note: Only logged-in adorers can view which hours need male adorers.
 Learn more.

-On the Schedule page, you'll see each adorer's name in a color corresponding to the gender on their account.
+On the Schedule page, you can view each adorer's name in a color corresponding to the gender on their account.
 This is helpful for planning, especially for those overnight adorers, as described above.
+Learn more.